in-rolls/quota_elite_quality/README.md

 Some research suggests that how educated a politician is matters for growth (in certain contexts) (see [here](https://academic.oup.com/ej/article-abstract/121/554/F205/5079434)).
 Other research suggests that candidates with criminal records cause poverty. (see [here](https://link.springer.com/article/10.1007/s12116-019-09290-5)).

+Caveat = None of this is to say that the net output would be lower.
+In fact, there is plenty of research that suggests some nice consequences of reserving local body seats for women.
+The point may help with interpretation of those effects.

 ### Results

 Table 1: Bihar 2016 Sarpanch